Eligibility Criteria for Exchanges

 - The map of the world, to search for all UAL partners

-- Table of Exchange Opportunities Outgoing (PDF 269KB) (includes periods and deadlines.)
+- Table of Exchange Opportunities for Outgoing Exchanges (PDF 269KB) (includes periods and deadlines.)

 Before the exchange begins, an Inter-institutional Agreement for student exchanges must be in place between UAL and a partner institution.
 Students can only apply for an exchange with an existing UAL partner.